Table of Contents

 Pros:

-- Provides clear structure and certainty, ideal for projects with fixed requirements.
+- Provides a clear structure and certainty, ideal for projects with fixed requirements.

 - Managing budgets and timelines is easier with upfront forecasting.

-- Strong for risk aversion and compliance in regulated sectors (e.g., minimizes legal risks).
+- Effective for risk aversion and compliance in regulated sectors (e.g., minimizes legal risks).

-- Well-suited for teams preferring defined roles and processes.
+- Well-suited for teams that prefer defined roles and processes.

 Cons:

-- Inflexible to changes, leading to potential delays or rework if requirements shift.
+- Inflexible to changes, which can cause delays or rework if requirements shift.

 - High upfront planning effort can be resource-intensive.

-- It is less effective in dynamic environments where uncertainty is high.
+- It is less effective in dynamic environments with high uncertainty.

 Adaptive Project Management